jacebenson/cedar/docs/docs/testing.md

 Notice that the string "David" only appears once (in the seed) and the expectations are comparing against values in `data`, not the raw strings again.
 This is a best practice and makes it easy to update your test data in one place and have the expectations continue to pass without edits.

 Did your spidey sense tingle when you saw that exact same seed duplicated in each test?
 We probably have other tests that check that a user is editable and deletable, both of which would require the same seed again!
 Even more tingles!
-When there's obvious duplication like this you should know by now that Redwood is going to try and remove it.
+When there's obvious duplication like this you should know by now that Cedar is going to try and remove it.

 ### Scenarios